duffelhq/duffel-components/README.md

 ## Integration examples

 1. **client-side** | This example loads a local version of the components using a `script` tag.
-It uses a fixture for the
+It uses a fixture for the offer and seat maps.

    - [Find it on src/examples/client-side](src/examples/client-side)